 U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

-Some of the routes within the Kremmling Field Office offer OHV recreational opportunities.
+Some of the routes within the Kremmling Field Office offer off-highway vehicle recreational opportunities.
 These opportunities range from single track, ATV trails, technical 4WD routes, and even open sand dunes!
 The elevation starts at just above 6,700 feet and extends up to above 10,000 feet.
 You may find yourself riding in the sagebrush watching the antelope roam, or climbing a steep mountain trail to find a moose in your path, or maybe you will hear the wide open dunes call your name.
 Please limit you use of routes when wet to prevent damage to roads and trails.

 OHV REGISTRATION REQUIREMENTS: All OHVs on public lands must be registered.
 Colorado residents must register their OHV with the state.
-Out of state OHV Registrations are no longer valid in Colorado.
-Out of state residents must have a Non-Resident OHV Permit or Colorado OHV Registration with them while riding their OHV's on public lands in Colorado.
+Out-of-state OHV registrations are no longer valid in Colorado.
+Out of state residents must have a Non-Resident OHV Permit or Colorado OHV Registration with them while riding their OHVs on public lands in Colorado.
 OHV registrations can be purchased through the Colorado State Parks Office (Denver) 303-791-1920.

 Wolford Mountain Travel Restrictions